 the Old Republic exists in a grey zone of Star Wars canon

-There is also the question of canonicity.
-At the time of writing, the KOTOR games and even the Old Republic itself exist in the grey zone of Star Wars canon.
-The ‘Old Republic’ is still acknowledged as an era, still, which ends around 800 years before the start of the High Republic.
+Officially the ‘Old Republic’ is acknowledged as an era which ends around 800 years before the start of the High Republic.
 There is a final climatic Jedi-Sith war that’s canon, at which point the Old Republic reorganises into the Galactic Republic of the films, and the Sith are (supposedly) defeated.
-KOTOR 1 and 2 take place over 3,000 years before the events of the films, with EA’s The Old Republic MMO a few hundred years after KOTOR 2.
+KOTOR 1 and 2, on the other hand, take place over 3,000 years before the events of the films, with EA’s The Old Republic MMO a few hundred years after the events of KOTOR 2.